executors/executors/README.md

    Executor customization points provide a uniform interface to fundamental executor functionality irrespective of a member function's existence.

-2. Executor customization points follow the design suggested by [N4381](wg21.link/N4381).
+2. An executor customization point does not participate in overload resolution if its `exec` parameter is not an `Executor`.
+Executor customization points follow the design suggested by [N4381](wg21.link/N4381).

-   XXX the reason this paragraph is included is to define some wording for executor customization points in general in order to avoid repeating such wording below.
+   XXX the reason p2 is included is to define some general purpose wording for executor customization points in order to avoid repetition below.

-## `execution::spawn_execute()`
+## Function template `execution::spawn_execute()`

 1.  ```
     template<class Executor, class Function>